chips-blockchain/bet/docs/protocol/dealer_configuration.md

 is_table_private     = N           #By default the dealer tables are public anyone can join the dealer table, if is_table_private set to "Y" then the dealer table is considered private and players has to provide the table_password in order to join the table. table_password       = pangea      #If the table is private dealer must share this password with the players by any offline/online mechanism which is outside bet scope.
 ```
+### To become a dealer

-**NOTE:** There are no conditions/constraints to become a dealer.
+There are no conditions/constraints to become a dealer are set yet.
 If you have a machine with the static public IP you can simply host your own dealer node and become a dealer.
 You even can host private poker tables to play with closed groups, friends and family.

+In relation to this there is some discussion going on [here](https://github.com/chips-blockchain/bet/issues/193).
+It's still open, you can share your views on it.